jortsmoder/wikiofdark.art/docs/index.md

 > XY women develop rather spectacularly feminine secondary sexual characteristics though nothing in their bodies makes progesterone.

 #### Other

+## Preserving Fertility pre-HRT

+### Sperm Cryopreservation

+#### Ensuring quality

+- Avoid heat at all costs.
+No to Sauna/Hottub.
+- Better to do in winter or spring, to avoid heat.
+- Take zinc supplements
+- Take omega 3 supplements
+- Generally, require 2-4 days of abstinance before storage sessions.
+- You usually need to be tested for STIs.

+#### Basics of Storage

+Depending on where you are from, it can be annoying to freeze and store gametes.
+Typically this is done by finding an IVF clinic that allows storing of sperm.
+It is possible to move sperm between clinics, but generally it is probably better to choose somewhere with good success rates.
+Transfer between countries can be difficult.
+You will generally need to pay an annual storage fee on the order of €200-400/year depending on the place.

+The success rates are usually measured as pregnancies in <35yo women, <40yo women, and >40yo women.
+In a decent place, rated for <35to women are usually around a ~50% chance.
+Each place likes to measure and report different things though.
+Also note that most people who do IVF do so because they have fertlity issues, so most likely your rate of success will be higher.
+If a clinic has "donor success rates" that is usually more representitive.
+These success rates can be improved with genetic screening methods like PGT-A, and some nombers include it and some don't, but is getting more common (though also usually costs extra).

+Main methods are In-Vitro Fertilization (IVF) (incl ICSI), where one does fertilisation in vitro, and In-Utero Insemination (IUI), more affordable but less reliable.

+Depending on your sperm quality, you will probably need to have multiple storage sessions.
+You can store anywhere between 1 and ~5 straws in a single session, each typically good for 1 round of IFV, but may need multiple straws for an IUI session.
+(IUI is typically far less expensive).
+Typical is 2-3 sessions, but more can also happen.

+### Where to Store

+In places like UK and Ireland, the process is kinda slow.
+As of 2025, most places in ireland no longer offer male gamete cryopreservation without a doctor's note due to storage shortage.
+UK is hit-or-miss with clinics, and in my experience you will be waiting months to do it.

+There are some good IVF clinics in Spain which are worth considering, such as IVI or Instituto Bernabeu, which are much faster, with the drawback of needing to spend a week or two in Spain.

 ## Contributing